 This page once read: We truly are what we eat.
 When I wrote those words, I believed that good health all boiled down to diet.
 And with the internet brimming with the gospel of diet gurus far and wide, it was a logical assumption for me to make.
-It didn’t help that I’d also just been diagnosed with serious food intolerances to gluten, dairy, and eggs.
-However, in my quest for balance without those old friends I’d grown up eating (hi, cannibalism), I ironically had to become much more unbalanced in order for me to realize just the opposite of what I’d first believed:
+It didn’t help that I’d also just been diagnosed with serious food intolerances.
+However, in my quest for balance without my old friends, gluten and dairy, which I’d grown up eating (hi, cannibalism), I ironically had to become much more unbalanced in order for me to realize just the opposite of what I’d first believed:

 We are, in fact, so much more than what we eat.

-Sure, taking gluten, dairy, and eggs out of my diet saved me.
+Sure, taking gluten and certain dairy products out of my diet saved me.
 But everything beyond that destroyed me.
 The Palate Peacemaker is no longer geared to only the food-intolerant few who are desperate to make peace with their palates.
 Rather, it is for anyone who feels at war with their physical, emotional, psychological or spiritual palates in any way whatsoever.
 This blog is about Peace: finding it, harnessing it, growing with it, spreading it in every way possible.

 Now.
 Who is Desi Domo?
 I am, simply put, a believer in magic.
 I have this theory that the reason why there is such a thirst in our culture for fantasy worlds like those in “Harry Potter” and “Game of Thrones” is because magic is a natural component of our existence.
 The reason people camp outside of Apple stores before the release of the latest iPhone is because that sleek technology in the palm of our hands almost feels like a magic wand.
 Life should feel magical.
 It is how we are wired at our very core.
-And though becoming more civilized, westernized, and fill in the blank, has brought to us incredible inventions and technologies that enhance life and save life, we are also more severed than ever from the uncivilized, eastern kinship with nature that relies on everyday magic as a way of life.
-We’re trained to reject the idea that a dance could bring on the rain, that a man can heal another with his hands, that the timing of everything is a carefully constructed message to us from the Universe.
-We’ve been taught that seeing is believing and that research is truth, but aren’t there some truths that can’t be seen?
+And though becoming more civilized and westernized has brought to us incredible inventions and technologies that enhance life and save life, we are also more severed than ever from the uncivilized, eastern kinship with nature that relies on everyday magic as a way of life.
+We’re conditioned to reject the idea that a dance could bring on the rain, that a man can heal another with his hands, that the timing of everything is a carefully constructed message to us from the Universe.
+We’ve been taught that seeing is believing and that research is truth, but what about the truths that can’t be seen?
 Aren’t there some truths that can’t be measured and studied – at least not right now?
 Are we really so arrogant to assume our way of “knowing” is THE way?
 Socrates said, “The only true wisdom is in knowing you know nothing.”
 Amen, man.
 I’m right there with you.

 Here’s about all that I do know: there are certain ingredients in my life that make it magical.
 And more than anything, that magic is what brings me peace.
 What are my top four?
 Er… My Four Tops, rather/maybe?

 1) Getting my inner pioneer on.
-Either my brother and I reenacted The Oregon Trail too much as children (we actually did this), or I was secretly raised by a shaman before I could remember.
-No matter what “it” may be, I like doing it myself.
+Either my brother and I reenacted The Oregon Trail too much as children (we actually did this), or I’ve blocked out memories of being secretly raised by a shaman.
+No matter what it may be, I like doing “it” myself.
 It is beyond empowering.
 Whether it’s homemade shampoo or homemade almond milk or homemade cure for a sore throat, chances are I’m making it.

 2) Living by the belief that I am one with nature, and that we are all one.
 In conclusion, if I could meld Pocahontas and Buddha into one person, that person would be my best friend slash I would erect a shrine to… her (?).

 3) Being myself.
-I am a comedienne, songbird, actress, twinkle toes, and wordsmith (let this blog be my evidence for the last one).
+I am an herbalist, philosopher, thought-challenger, healer, comedienne, songbird, actress, twinkle toes, and wordsmith (let this blog be my evidence for a few of those).
 For the rest, visit my YouTube channel and see for yourself!
 And if you subscribe, I will love you forever.

 4) Even if I failed to tell you this now, you’d find out soon enough: I like stirring the pot.
 I like stickin’ it to the man.
 I am armed with honesty and openness, and I’m not afraid to use them… especially in the face of those topics that usually induce cringe-worthy silences and non sequiturs.
 You’ve been warned.